HazyResearch/zoology/README.md

 pip install -e .[extra,analysis]
 ```
 If you want to keep this install as lightweight as possible; the only required dependencies are: `torch, einops, tqdm, pydantic, wandb`.
 There is some extra functionality (*e.g.* launching sweeps in parallel with Ray) that require additional dependencies.
 To install without the optional dependencies, run `pip install -e .`.

+Observations:
+- The ``fla'' module (imported for GLA, RWKV-v7, etc.) is most compatible with Python 3.10+
+- The ``mamba_ssm'' module (imported for Mamba) is most compatible with PyTorch 2.5

 Then, try running an example experiment with:
 ```